 Atopica (cyclosporin) is a new development in the treatment of atopy.
 Extensive trials have found it be at least as effective as prednisolone, without the side effects.
 However, it takes longer to work, and is much more expensive, particularly for large dogs.

 Antihistamines are worth a try in all cases of atopy.
 They are rarely of much benefit if used alone, but may be useful when combined with other treatments.
 They may improve the response to corticosteroids and/or reduce the amount that has to be given.
 The response to antihistamines is very individual and it is usually necessary to try at least 3 different ones to find what works best in your pet.
 Antihistamines are very safe, and the older ones generally work better than the newer, more expensive ones.
 They sometimes cause temporary sedation, but this will resolve (with adjustments to the dose if required).
-We can provide you with a copy of our information sheet on antihistamines, which has a list of drug names and doses to try.
+We can provide you with information on antihistamines, and a list of drug names and doses to try.